nrfconnect/sdk-nrf/tests/tfm/tfm_psa_test/README.rst

 Requirements
 ************

-When :kconfig:option:`CONFIG_TFM_PSA_TEST_ATTESTATION` is enabled, it is required that the device is provisioned with the PSA root-of-trust security parameters using the :ref:`provisioning image <provisioning_image>` sample.
+When the Kconfig option :kconfig:option:`CONFIG_TFM_PSA_TEST_ATTESTATION` is enabled, it is required that the device is provisioned with the PSA root-of-trust security parameters using the :ref:`provisioning image <provisioning_image>` sample.
 To provision the device, build and flash the provisioning image sample before using the test sample.

 The test supports the following development kits: